Converting 5'6" into Inches: A practical guide

 Q: Are there online converters for this?

 - A: Yes, many online converters are available to perform this and other unit conversions quickly and easily.
-However, understanding the underlying principles remains valuable.
+On the flip side, understanding the underlying principles remains valuable.

 -